 Four men from two real estate firms were responsible for the development of Forest Lawn Memorial Park.
-Denny Peters and Earl McBride from Peters & McBride joined with Raymond Book and Paul Ludt from The Book-Ludt Organization to form the Parkland Development Company around 1930.
+Denny Peters and Earl McBride from Peters and McBride joined Raymond Book and Paul Ludt from The Book-Ludt Organization to form the Parkland Development Company around 1930.
 Their original plans were to acquire land for a housing project.
 The land was purchased.
-Then the "Great Depression" hit, the housing market collapsed and they were forced into changing their plans or lose everything.
+Then the “Great Depression” hit, the housing market collapsed and they were forced into changing their plans or lose everything.
 The redirection of plans brought about the cemetery.
 Below is information on the founders.

 Earl M. McBride (Apr 20, 1886 – Apr 6, 1951)

 Earl was the eldest founder and has been credited with the idea of using the land for a new type of cemetery.
 He was the first founder to die and was active in the cemetery until his death.
 Earl and his family are interned in the cemetery.